rogerogden/blog/_posts/2016-05-20-harrypotter-music.md

 ---
 layout: post
-title: The Music of Harry Potter
+title: "The Music of Harry Potter"
 date: 2016-05-20
 ---